-Mineral properties, include the cost of acquiring licenses, exploration and analysis, project administration, drilling, community and social values and environmental and health and safety.
-The technical feasibility and commercial viability of extracting a mineral resource is considered to be determinable when proven reserves are determined to exist, the rights of tenure are current and it is considered probable that the costs will be recouped through successful development and exploitation of the area, or alternatively by sale of the property.
+Unproven mineral rights interests, include the cost of acquiring licenses.
+The technical feasibility and commercial viability of extracting a mineral resource is considered to be determinable when proven reserves are determined to exist, the rights of tenure are current and it is considered probable that the costs will be recouped through successful development and exploitation of the area or alternatively by sale of the property.
 Management is required to exercise significant judgment in determining the timing of the determination of the technical and economic feasibility of the mineral resource.
 The Company considers both external and internal sources of information in assessing whether there are any indicators that unproven mineral right interests are impaired.
+Management has determined an impairment charge during the year ended March 31, 2015 of \$167,000 pertaining to acquisition costs associated with Peruvian mineral claims which were abandoned during the year.
+Based on the Company having no intention of abandoning the properties, the Company's assessment of its market capitalization and the Company's assessment of the fair value based on in-situ mineral content and other fair value less costs to sell measures, management has determined that there are no additional impairment charges at June 30, 2015.